dymmond/mongoz/docs/en/docs/documents.md

 await User.create_indexes()
 ```

+Index reconciliation has separate inspection, planning, and execution stages.
+Use
+`await User.plan_indexes()` to inspect a collection without changing it.
+Each `IndexPlanEntry`
+reports `already_correct`, `create`, `recreate`, `retain_unmanaged`, or `name_conflict`.
+`create_indexes()` and `check_indexes()` create missing declarations but never delete `_id_` or an
+unmanaged/manual index.

+If a declared name exists with a different specification, normal reconciliation stops before
+mutation. `await User.check_indexes(force_drop=True)` explicitly authorizes dropping and recreating
+that same declared name only.
+An equivalent specification under a different name is an explicit
+conflict because Mongoz cannot safely infer ownership of the existing index.

 #### Create individual indexes

 What if you only want to manually create an index?
 Well that is also possible by calling